Irvine Welsh: Fiction

 Welsh has published eleven novels and four collections of short stories.
 His first novel, Trainspotting, was published in 1993.
 Set in the mid-1980s, it uses a series of non-linear and loosely connected short-stories to tell the story of a group of characters tied together by decaying friendships, heroin addiction and stabs at escape from the oppressive boredom and brutality of their lives in the social housing schemes.
 It was released to shock and outrage in some circles and great acclaim in others.
 It was adapted as a play, and a film adaptation, directed by Danny Boyle and written by John Hodge, was released in 1996.
 Welsh appeared in the film in the minor role of drug dealer Mikey Forrester.

 Next, Welsh released The Acid House, a collection of short stories from Rebel Inc., New Writing Scotland and other sources.
 Many of the stories take place in and around the housing schemes from Trainspotting, and employ many of the same themes; a touch of fantasy is apparent in stories such as The Acid House, where the minds of a baby and a drug user swap bodies, or The Granton Star Cause, where God transforms a man into a fly as punishment for wasting his life.
 Welsh adapted three of the stories for a later film of the same name, in which he also appeared.

 Welsh's third book (and second novel), Marabou Stork Nightmares, alternates between a grim tale of thugs and schemes in sub-working class Scotland and a hallucinatory adventure tale set in South Africa.
-Gradually, common themes emerge.

 His next book, Ecstasy: Three Tales of Chemical Romance (1996), became his most high-profile work since Trainspotting, released in the wave of publicity surrounding the film.
 It consists of three unconnected novellas: the first, Lorraine Goes To Livingston, is a bawdy satire of classic British romance novels, the second, Fortune's Always Hiding, is a revenge story involving thalidomide and the third, The Undefeated, is a sly, subtle romance between a young woman dissatisfied with the confines of her suburban life and an aging clubgoer.

 A corrupt police officer and his tapeworm served as the narrators for his third novel, Filth (1998).
 The main character of Filth was a vicious sociopathic policeman.
-The novel was adapted to a film with the same name in 2013.
+The novel was adapted to a film of the same name in 2013.

 Glue (2001) was a return to the locations, themes and episodic form of Trainspotting, telling the stories of four characters spanning several decades in their lives and the bonds that held them together.